godotengine/godot-website/collections/_article/gsoc-2019-progress-report-2.md

 ![Commit panel with expanded New tree](/storage/app/media/gsoc/2019-2/vcs-003.png)

 Upon opening this tree, you shall see a list of all the new files that have been added to the Git repository.
-Since the demo project doesn't come with a pre-initialised Git repository, all the files of the project are currently recognised as newly created files.
+Since the demo project doesn't come with a pre-initialised Git repository, all the files of the project are currently recognized as newly created files.
 The checkboxes shall be indicative of whether a file will be added to the stage or not.
 This is similar to selecting what input we need to provide the `git add` command.

 The next major UI element that the Version Control Editor Plugin provides is the Version Control dock which will likely be placed among the bottom docks likewise: